 3. Community college develops career interests

 While studying key academic subjects like writing and mathematics at a community college, your teen could also explore other lines of study through elective courses.
 This can help them find paths that’ll lead to prosperous careers.
-Exposure to philosophy in community college could spur an interest in law .
+Exposure to philosophy in community college could spur an interest in law.
 A course in the arts or writing could unlock a passion for creative work that leads to a prosperous and fulfilling career.
-Community colleges give students the opportunity to explore a variety of subjects without the financial stress that comes from university costs.
+Community colleges allow students to explore a variety of subjects without the financial stress that comes from university costs.

 4. Community colleges confer valuable degrees